parasoft/soatest-cucumber/tutorial.md

 Right-click **Test Steps** again then select **Paste**.

-1. **Configure the SOAtest test cases** to use values from the Cucumber
-scenario:
-   * Creating an account involves making a REST API call with parameters for customer ID, account type, and the ID of an account from which to transfer funds.
+1. **Configure the SOAtest test cases** to use values from the Cucumber scenario.
+The REST API to create an account requires parameters for customer ID, account type, and the ID of an account from which to transfer funds.
 You need to configure those values in the REST Clients as variables.
 Later, you will define how the values of those variables are set.
-   * Under **Test Steps**, double-click **/createAccount - POST**, update the test as follows then click **File> Save**:
+   * Under **Test Steps**, double-click **/createAccount - POST**, update the test as follows then select **File> Save**:
      * Change **Name** to **CreateAccount**
      * Click the **Query** tab the configure the query parameters as follows:
         * **customerId:** ${customerId}